sleeptoken/zettelkasten/Scanning and Networks.md

 3. Apache users can use mod_negotiation directives
 ### IP Spoofing detection techniques : Direct TTL Probes

+In this technique, you initially send a packet (ping request) to the legitimate host and wait for a reply.
+Check whether the TTL value in the reply matches with that of the packet you are checking.
+Both will have the same TTL if they are using the same protocol.
+Although the initial TTL values vary according to the protocol used, a few initial TTL values are commonly used.
+For TCP/UDP, the values are 64 and 128; for ICMP, they are 128 and 255.
+If the reply is from a different protocol, then you should check the actual hop count to detect the spoofed packets.
+Deduct the TTL value in the reply from the initial TTL value to determine the hop count.
+The packet is a spoofed packet if the reply TTL does not match the TTL of the packet.
+It will be very easy to launch an attack if the attacker knows the hop count between the source and the host.
+In this case, the test result is a false negative.
+This technique is successful when the attacker is in a different subnet from that of the victim.

 ### References
 M3 - CEHv13